gh-kaja-kumar/todo_Kaja/readme.md

    Tasks past their due date are automatically labeled as **Overdue** for visibility.

 8. **Admin Actions**
-   Admins can access `/admin/{userId}` to manage another user’s tasks fully.
+   Admins can access `/admin/{userId}` or via username to manage another user’s tasks fully.

 9. **Logout**
    End your session securely using the logout button, which clears your token from local storage.